Pollination trap: Euglossine bee interaction with Orchid

 Orchids that attract Euglossine bees secrete scented oils, but while accessing these, the bees slip and into a water-filled bucket.
 To escape the bucket, the bee must crawl up a narrow tunnel, during which the plant attaches pollen sacs onto its back.
 The escaped bee will visit another orchid and drop the pollen, fertilising it.
 This is another mutualistic relationship as orchid bees will be covered in oils to find a mate and the pollen sacs will be delivered to another plant.

+Others

 Many members of the genus Arum trap pollinators and the specific mechanisms vary with the insects involved.

 Species of the genus Cypripedium (lady slippers) of orchids trap insects temporarily to ensure pollination.

 Plants in the genus Ceropegia attract pollinating small flies (usually female) in a wide range of families, including Milichiidae, Chloropidae, Drosophilidae, Calliphoridae, Ephydridae, Sciaridae, Tachinidae, Scatopsidae, Phoridae, and Ceratopogonidae, and the pollinaria always attach to their probosces.
 An analysis of the scents emitted by Ceropegia dolichophylla showed the presence of spiroacetals which are rare in plants and common among insects.
 Milichid flies, which are kleptoparasites of arthropod predators, are attracted by these chemicals and become the pollinators of these plants.